fgm/beanstalkd/README.md

 Installation
 ------------

   1. Install like a normal Drupal module.
+Do _not_ run `composer install` in the module directory: although there is a `composer.json` file in the project, it is only here to inform Scrutinizer CI about dependencies.
-  2. In your settings.php you need to set the `$conf` variables to the correct settings.
+  2. In your `settings.php`, set the `$settings` variables to the correct settings:

-If you want to set beanstalkd as the default queue manager then add the following to your settings.php
+      * If you want to set beanstalkd as the default queue manager then add the following to your settings.

           $settings['queue_default'] = 'queue.beanstalkd';

-Alternatively you can also set for each queue to use beanstalkd
+      * Alternatively you can also set for each queue to use beanstalkd using one of these formats:

+          $settings['queue_service_{queue_name}'] = 'queue.beanstalkd';
-    $settings['queue_class_{queue_name}'] = 'queue.beanstalkd';
+          $settings['queue_reliable_service_{queue_name}'] = 'queue.beanstalkd';

 ____